DataDog/hiring-engineers/answers.md

 #### Creating a Vagrant VM
 1. I installed Vagrant for Mac from https://www.vagrantup.com/downloads.html.
 2. Per the Vagrant instructions, I also installed VirtualBox from https://www.virtualbox.org/.
 3. Then, using Terminal, I started up their example virtual machine, which was their standard 64-bit Ubuntu VM.

 ![ss1](/images/ss1.png)

-4. I was able to ssh into it successfully.
+4. I was able to SSH into it successfully.

 ![ss2](/images/ss2.png)

 #### Installing Datadog agent
-1. Then, I signed up for Datadog.
+1. I signed up for Datadog.
 2. Next, I installed Docker for my VM while I was connected via SSH by following the instructions here: https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#set-up-the-repository.
    a.
-I ran into an issue where “add-apt-repository” command was not found and did some research and I had to run **sudo apt-get install software-properties-common python-software-properties**
+I ran into an issue where “add-apt-repository” command was not found and I had to run **sudo apt-get install software-properties-common python-software-properties**
-3. Then I followed the instructions at https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce-1 to install the CE version of Docker.
+3. I followed the instructions at https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce-1 to install the CE version of Docker.
    a.
-I ran into an issue: “Unable to locate package docker-ce” and after some research, it looks like Ubuntu 12.04 “precise” is no longer supported (https://github.com/moby/moby/issues/31940 )
+I ran into an issue where I received the error: “Unable to locate package docker-ce” and it looks like Ubuntu 12.04 “precise” version is no longer supported (https://github.com/moby/moby/issues/31940).
    b.
-Thus, I destroyed the VM and created a new one – Ubuntu/trusty64 - and restarted the instructions and was able to run hello-world successfully
+Thus, I destroyed the VM and created a new one – Ubuntu/trusty64 - and restarted the instructions and was able to run hello-world successfully.
    c.
 Then I used Datadog’s agent installation for Docker (https://app.datadoghq.com/signup/agent#docker), but ran into issue with permission denied.
 However, using **sudo** resolved this.
-4. I tried adding tags in the agent configuration file only to find out that the file wasn’t in etc/dd-agent-datadog.conf and instead I was able to find it in three different locations:
+4. I tried adding tags in the agent configuration file only to find out that the file wasn’t in etc/dd-agent-datadog.conf and instead I found it in three different locations:

 ![ss3](/images/ss3.png)

-5. After some research, I decided to try again, not using Docker and using Ubuntu straight, thus I destroyed this VM using **vagrant destroy**, and started a new one.
+5. I decided to try again, not using Docker and using just the Ubuntu OS instead.
+Thus I destroyed this VM using **vagrant destroy**, and started a new one.
-6. I changed the hostname of the VM using the command **sudo hostname your-new-name** and rebooted using the command **shutdown -r now** and after the reboot, I confirmed that the VM was seeing the new hostname.
+6. I changed the hostname of the VM using the command **sudo hostname your-new-name** and rebooted using the command **shutdown -r now**.
+After the reboot, I confirmed that the VM was seeing the new hostname.
 7. Then I ran the one-step install for the agent for Ubuntu and it looked like it installed successfully.
 8. I was then able to see this new host in the host map and infrastructure list, but the old one was there as well.
 However, from my research, it should disappear within a few hours.